ChadsArcade/VMMenu/README.md

 e.g. M4 = standard colour monitor with spot killer, M12=standard B&W monitor with spot killer\
 e.g. export ZVGPORT="P378 M4"

+For keyboard LED support (often used to flash the start buttons) you will need to run the menu as root.
+Optionally, run:
+`sudo make target=linux install` which will set the suid bit.

 ## Building on DOS

 You will need a working DJGPP environment to compile VMMenu for DOS.
 There are many tutorials online for this.